goodplay enables you to test your deployments and distributed software infrastructure by reusing your existing knowledge of Ansible.

 - run your tests within Docker container(s), an already existing test environment, or on localhost

-- built as a pytest plugin, so you can run your goodplay tests together with your other tests
+- built as a pytest plugin to have a solid test runner foundation, plus you can run your goodplay tests together with your other tests

 goodplay will use Semantic Versioning when reaching v1.0.0.
 Until then, the minor version is used for backwards-incompatible changes.